Molecular Notes: Practice

 Probably the most differentiated aspect of my textbook workflow (compared to typical textbook note-taking) is that only 70% of the time spent making textbook notes is spent on that particular textbook.
 The other 30% is spent extracting relevant Atoms from other textbooks.
 For example, I was recently making notes on Ben Lambert’s excellent course on undergraduate econometrics.
 I had previously read a textbook called Forecasting – Principles and Practice that had a lot of overlap, especially on the subject of time series.
 So I kept this open in the right pane, and whenever there was a concept that was discussed both by Lambert and Forecasting, I would extract it into an Atom.

-Previously my notes on Chapter 9 – ARIMA models looked quite similar to Chapter 10: lots of text with few links.
-While making notes on Lambert’s course, I progressively extracted Atoms like “AR model”, “MA model”, “ARMA model” – though note that there is still some Source-specific commentary under “Stationary time series”.
+With reference to the above image, previously my Source notes in Chapter 9 – ARIMA models looked quite similar to Chapter 10 – Dynamic regression models: lots of text with few links.
+But as I was making notes on Lambert’s course, I progressively extracted Atoms like “AR model”, “MA model”, “ARMA model” – though note that there is still some Source-specific commentary under in Chapter 9 – ARIMA models, like that within the “Stationary time series” bullet.

 This process leaves me with a far better understanding of the concepts because I have to:

 - View the same concept in different contexts